-download import and design.R
+download and import.R

 - loop through and download every available extract onto your local disk